-I like to blog on Monday but given my figurative post-Mother’s Day weekend hangover, I decided to review the original stories/opinions of others as opposed to venturing to offer my own:
+I like to blog on Monday but given my figurative post-Mother’s Day weekend hangover; I reviewed the original stories/opinions of others as opposed to venturing to offer my own:

 The Baltimore Sun had an interesting article on allegations of bizarre misconduct by a Nevada judge in a bizarre story with a lot of interesting six degrees of separation subplots.

-The Washington Post has a good article on legal outsourcing in India, discussing both the exponential growth and some of the challenges in training lawyers in India.
+The Washington Post has a good article on legal outsourcing in India, discussing both the exponential growth and some challenges in training lawyers in India.

-Finally, President Bush has nominated Judge Glen E. Conrad to one of the vacancies on the 4th U.S. Circuit Court of Appeals.
+Finally, President Bush has nominated Judge Glen E. Conrad to one vacancy on the 4th U.S. Circuit Court of Appeals.
 Shockingly, Judge Conrad, a U.S. District Court Judge in Virginia, is described as one of the most conservative judges in the country.
 Apparently, Alan Dershowitz was not available.